 Patient Comfort and Carer Protection

-Not only are standing hoists excellent aids in providing outstanding patient care, they’re also incredibly effective at reducing carer injury.
-Risk of injury for carers is an ongoing concern for many aged care clinics and rehabilitation facilities.
+Not only are standing hoists excellent aids in providing outstanding patient care, but they’re also incredibly effective at reducing carer injury.
+The risk of injury for carers is an ongoing concern for many aged care clinics and rehabilitation facilities.

 This is because lifting and repositioning patients without the assistance of a lift requires carers to strain their joints.
 Once a carer has experienced a lifting injury, they can be out of commission for weeks or sometimes even months.